What Is a Fax Confirmation Page? (And How to Get One)

 Try FaxDrop Free"Sent" vs. "Delivered": What the Status Means

 Not all confirmations are equal.
 A confirmation page might say your fax was "sent," which means the data left your machine or service.
-That is not the same as "delivered," which means the receiving fax machine accepted and printed the document.
+That is not the same as a confirmed carrier completion, which means the fax network reported a completed transmission.
+It does not show whether a person read the document.

 Most traditional fax machines only confirm that the transmission completed without errors.
 They cannot tell you whether someone picked up the printed pages or whether the receiving machine was out of paper.
 Online fax services can provide more detail because the carrier reports back with delivery status codes.

 If your confirmation shows "failed," common causes include: the number was busy, the receiving machine was turned off, the number was wrong, or the recipient's fax machine ran out of paper or toner.
-Most online fax services will retry automatically before marking a fax as failed.
+Do not start another send while the current outcome remains queued or unresolved.
+Retry only after a confirmed failure or support review.

 How to Get a Fax Confirmation Online